beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 idle hosts to the sleep mode.
 For example, assume that two VMs are placed on two different hosts, but the combined resource capacity required by the VMs to serve the current load can be provided by just one of the hosts.
-Then, one of the VMs can be migrated to the host serving the other VM, and the idle host can be switched to the sleep mode to save energy.
+Then, one of the VMs can be migrated to the host serving the other VM, and the idle host can be switched to a low power mode to save energy.

 Apart from consolidating VMs, the system should be able to react to increases in the resource demand and deconsolidate VMs when necessary to avoid performance degradation.
 In general, the problem of dynamic VM consolidation can be split into 4 sub-problems:

-1. Deciding when a host is considered to be underloaded, so that all the VMs should be migrated out, and the host should be switched to a low-power mode, such as the sleep mode.
+1. Deciding when a host is considered to be underloaded, so that all the VMs should be migrated from it, and the host should be switched to a low power mode, such as the sleep mode.
 2. Deciding when a host is considered to be overloaded, so that some VMs should be migrated from the host to other hosts to avoid performance degradation.
-3. Selecting VMs, which should be migrated from an overloaded host out of the full set of the VMs currently served by the host.
+3. Selecting VMs to migrate from an overloaded host out of the full set of the VMs currently served by the host.
 4. Placing VMs selected for migration to other active or re-activated hosts.

 This work is a part of PhD research conducted within the